Forms

 HTML select element with <option> creates dropdowns for user choices.

-Introduction to the HTML Select Element
+Introduction to HTML Select Element

 Basic Structure of a Select Element

-Styling the Select Element
+Styling a Select Element

 Previous